 Front-end Engineer (HCMC)

-This Front-end Engineer will build the next-generation Content Management System (CMS) - a core component for our product.
+Job Summary: Join us to build scalable, accessible, and well-documented UI elements and complex, composite components that ensure visual consistency and high development velocity across products.
 You’ll focus on developing modern, scalable, and framework-agnostic front-end architecture using Web Components, React, and TypeScript.
 You’ll work closely with Delivery Manager, Tech Leads, and other developers to deliver high-quality solutions that are robust, reusable, and efficient.

 Essential Functions: